6 Ways Insurance Agents Should Be Texting with Clients (Plus Templates)

-Maybe these texts turn into new business, maybe not, but they help you build long lasting and trusting relationships.
+Maybe these texts turn into new business, maybe not, but they help you with retention by building long lasting and trusting relationships.

 There are all sorts of opportunities to text your clients.
 For more ideas, view our guide: 15 Unique Conversation Starters to Drive Customer Communications.

 3. Get more leads (and clients) from your website.

 In other words, people are searching for agencies in town from their phones, and they’d rather text you than call someone else.
 That's why we created SMS Chat to let people text you straight from your website.